Bizzaro/php-shipping-label-printer/README.md

-# FBA Label Printer
+# Shipping Label Printer

-A PHP-based label printing system for FBA (Fulfillment by Amazon) shipping labels.
+A PHP-based label printing system for shipping labels.
 This tool generates PDF labels with automatic image processing and positioning for 2x2 label layouts on letter-size paper.

 ## Screenshots